HOAIAN2/Instagram-Downloader/README.md

 ## Notes

-If you save extension on external partition or drive and your Linux Distro doesn't mount automaticly, extension will disappear.
+If you save extension on external partition or drive and your Linux Distro doesn't mount automatically, extension will disappear.
 You have to mount that partition/drive and restart browser.

 ## Here is Demo